akhikhl/gretty/README.md

 Gretty is an open-source project and is freely available in sources as well as in compiled form.

-All releases of Gretty are available at [Bintray](https://bintray.com/akhikhl/maven/gretty/view)
+Releases of Gretty up to and including version 2.0.0 are available at [Bintray](https://bintray.com/akhikhl/maven/gretty/view)
+Releases of Gretty (gretty.org fork) from 2.1.0 onwards are available at [Bintray](https://bintray.com/javabrett/maven/org.gretty/view)

 #### Copyright and License